-Maine Media is committed to providing financial assistance to its MFA students, Professional Certificate in Visual Storytelling students and Certificate in Visual Storytelling students (US citizens only) as they pursue their craft.
+Maine Media is committed to providing financial assistance to its MFA students, Professional Certificate in Visual Storytelling students and Certificate in Collaborative Filmmaking students (US citizens only) as they pursue their craft.
 To that end, the following loan programs have been implemented for students enrolled in those programs.
 For information on scholarships, please click here.

 Policy for Loans to assist qualified PCVS/CCF students (US residents only)

 Full-time students may apply for loans from a minimum of $1,000 to a maximum of $9,000.
 All loan proceeds will be applied to tuition and lab fees.
 No loan dollars will be distributed directly to the student at any time to be used for class materials, personal expenses, travel, or off campus housing expenses.

 Loan proceeds will be pro-rated.
 No loan $ is available for the 1st trimester of the program.
 No loan $ will be applied unless the 1st trimester is paid in full before the beginning of the 2nd trimester.

 A loan maximum of $4,500 is available for the 2nd trimester of study.
 The balance of the 2nd trimester must be paid in full in order to continue to the 3rd trimester.
 A loan maximum of $9,000 (less any loan proceeds used for the 2nd trimester) is available for the 3rd trimester of study.